LLzhuoc/GELM/README.md

 * In this section, we will explain how to specifically use our ModuLM framework for training.

 ## Data Process
+*The data processing method of GTSG in the paper has been provided in dataprocess.
 * We provide dataset processing methods in the dataproces folder, including 2D molecular graph processing and 3D molecular conformation processing.
 You can choose different processing approaches based on your specific needs e.g..

 ```bash